-Enable a user for voice mail
+Enable a user for voice mail in Exchange Online

 When you enable a user for Unified Messaging (UM), a default set of properties are applied to the user, and the user will be able to use the voice mail features included with Unified Messaging.
 After you enable a user for voice mail, you have the option of adding a Session Initiation Protocol (SIP) address for the user if they're assigned to a UM mailbox policy that's linked to a SIP URI dial plan.
 Or, you can add an E.164 number for the user if they're assigned to a UM mailbox policy that's linked to an E.164 dial plan.
 In both cases, the user must still have an extension number configured.

 An extension number is required for each user that's associated with a telephone extension, SIP Uniform Resource Identifier (URI), or E.164 dial plan.
 The extension number must be the correct number of digits, as specified in the UM dial plan for the UM mailbox policy.

 You must add, remove, or modify extension numbers for all UM-enabled users by using the EAC or Exchange Online PowerShell, even if they're linked to a SIP URI or E.164 dial plan.
 To add, remove or modify SIP address or E.164 numbers for users, you'll need to use Exchange Online PowerShell because those options aren't available in the EAC.